New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

 View New Cameras

-The most straightforward approach is to drive at or below the posted speed limit consistently, rather than trying to manage your speed around specific camera locations.
+Drivers should expect to encounter more of these camera corridors on state highways in the coming years.
+The most straightforward approach is to just drive at or below the posted speed limit consistently, rather than trying to manage your speed around specific camera locations.
+That, after all, is the stated objective of the programme.

 This content has been fact-checked against official sources but may contain inaccuracies.
 This is general information only and does not constitute legal advice.
 Data updated daily from Waka Kotahi NZTA.